 These are all essential functions for runners.

 Vitamin B12 aids other supplements and nutrients.
 Deficiencies can impair performance and endurance, which increases joint injury chances.
-Vitamin B6 helps transport oxygen around the body and convert proteins into energy.
+Vitamin B6, on the other hand, helps transport oxygen around the body and convert proteins into energy.

-If you have poor joint health, consider taking vitamins B6 and B12 to maintain health.
+If you have poor joint health, consider taking vitamins B6 and B12 to keep your body strong and efficient.

 Recommended dose: